<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1076912843267184&amp;ev=PageView&amp;noscript=1">

 Threat Name

-The top matching RHA file sample showed that our best match wasn’t on a particular malware family but on a packing wrapper used to mask the true attack.
+The top matching RHA file sample showed that our best match wasn’t on a particular malware family, but on a packing wrapper used to mask the true attack.
 This was not a common off-the-shelf packer, such as UPX, but a custom packing solution developed exclusively to hide malware presence.

 Since packing can obscure detections and their malware family groupings, we turned to antivirus solutions to see how they classified the top match.
 The following graph shows the normalized threat names for the 100k files of the most prevalent RHA hash.
-There wasn’t a consensus on the threat name and only one antivirus vendor classified these samples as Zeus.
-Since it’s clear that the packing layer interferes with proper detections, we’ve upgraded our TitaniumCore solution to support this custom packing solution we call cpFlush.
+There wasn’t no consensus on the threat name; only one antivirus vendor classified these samples as Zeus.
+Since it’s clear that the packing layer interferes with proper detections, we updated the Spectra Core backend to support this custom packing solution we call cpFlush.

 Threat name breakdown for the best RHA1 hash